Change of Value Notices

 Total Base for Real Property Taxes (Assessed Value):

-The amount that appears in this box will be used to calculate your 2018 tax amount.
+The amount that appears in this box is your assessed value and is one of the elements used to calculate your 2019 tax amount.

 State law requires that assessors appraise all taxable property within the county at 100% of its true and fair market value, according to the highest and best use of the property.